-Alongside my job in fashion-where I was juggling a lot, including being a PA to sales reps, and managing wholesale accounts for major department stores and online retailers-I started volunteering with various charities.
+Alongside my job in fashion-where I was juggling a lot, including being a PA to the MD, Office Manager, supporting seven II have learnt so much sales reps, and managing wholesale accounts for major department stores and online retailers-I started volunteering with various charities.
 I found myself enjoying the voluntary work more than my day job, and that started to shift my perspective on what I really wanted from my career.